Sound trademark: Graphic representation

 Other requirements are set out in the trademarks Office Manual of Practice and Procedure issued by IP Australia.

+China

+In China, Section 13 of the trademark administrative regulations states an application for a sound trademark is permitted, and shall include a “compliant sound sample, a description of the mark, and a description of the mark’s intended use.
+Sound mark descriptions must match the provided sound samples, and such marks shall be described using staff or numbered notation.
+A detailed written description may be used if staff or numbered notation is impractical.”

+Tencent won the first administrative appeals case under these rules against the China National Intellectual Property Administration in 2018 for its "Di-Di-Di-Di-Di-Di" sound; at issue was whether Tencent’s sound trademark application was compliant with the rules.

 European Union

 In the European Union, Article 4 of Council Regulation (EC) No. 40-94 of 20 December 1993 ("signs of which a Community trademark may consist") relevantly states that any CTM may consist of "any signs capable of being represented graphically...provided that such signs are capable of distinguishing the goods or services of one undertaking from those of other undertakings".
 In Shield Mark BV vs Joost Kist (case C-283/01) the EcJ basically repeats the criteria from Sieckmann v German Patent Office (case C-273/00) that graphical representation, preferably means by images, lines or characters, and that the representation must be clear, precise, self-contained, easily accessible, intelligible, durable and objective.

 This definition generally encompasses sound marks, and therefore an applicant for a CTM may use musical notation to graphically represent their trademark.
 A piece of music—a tune, or a ring tone on a telephone—can be easily registered as a trademark (provided, of course, that it meets the Community trademark tests for registrability and distinctiveness).
 While tunes are capable of registration, before 2005 noises were not.
 The sound of a dog barking or the crash of surf cannot be recorded in musical notation and sonograms were not accepted by the OHIM trademark registry.
 A change in legislation occurred in 2005 so that now the Office accepts sonograms as a graphical representation of a trademark if they are accompanied by an MP3 sound file when filing a trademark electronically.